 I never thought I would visit Morocco, from my perspective, an exotic far-away land, that might be a scene from the Arabian Nights.
 When I was a girl, my parents bought tickets for the musical, Kismet, playing at the Valley Forge Music Theater.
 Howard Keel acted the lead, and I can still visualize his dashing image, with saber and silk embroidered cape, standing on the stage.
 Those are the stereotypes I find myself referencing when I think of Morocco.

 When I awoke and looked out the porthole, the African coastline stretched along the water’s edge.
-Green hills dipped into sea and whitewashed building dotted the landscape.
-In the distance, clouds hovered over the mountain ranges.

-As I stepped on the African continent, I felt thrilled at this first experience and also very grateful to no longer to be swaying.
-However, the feeling of being on board ship did not leave with standing on dry land.
-The ship’s motion stayed with the body . . . was the ground moving?

-A huge cruise ship docked next to Star Clipper unloaded passengers, who strolled past our ship in a continuous stream to the customhouse.
-Gleaming white modern buildings lined one side of the harbor, but most tourists came to Tangier to absorb the atmosphere of the winding lanes of the old city, Medina, perhaps to haggle over handicrafts, jewelry, or clothing.
-Peter reminded us that street peddlers and shop keepers expected customers to bargain, adding, “If you bargain, you will be cheated less.”

-Clean copy | I never thought I would visit Morocco, from my perspective, an exotic far-away land, that might be a scene from the Arabian Nights.
-When I was a girl, my parents bought tickets for the musical, Kismet, playing at the Valley Forge Music Theater.
-Howard Keel acted the lead, and I can still visualize his dashing image, with saber and silk embroidered cape, standing on the stage.
-Those are the stereotypes I find myself referencing when I think of Morocco.

-When I awoke and looked out the porthole, the African coastline stretched along the water’s edge.
 Green hills dipped into the sea and whitewashed buildings dotted the landscape.
 In the distance, clouds hovered over the mountain ranges.

 As I stepped on the African continent, I felt thrilled at this first experience and also very grateful to no longer to be swaying.
 However, the feeling of being on board ship did not leave with standing on dry land.
 The ship’s motion stayed with the body . . . was the ground moving?

 A huge cruise ship docked next to Star Clipper unloaded passengers, who strolled past our ship in a continuous stream to the customhouse.
 Gleaming white modern buildings lined one side of the harbor, but most tourists came to Tangier to absorb the atmosphere of the winding lanes of the old city, Medina, perhaps to haggle over handicrafts, jewelry, or clothing.
 Peter reminded us that street peddlers and shop keepers expected customers to bargain, adding, “If you bargain, you will be cheated less.”